mryel00/spyglass/docs/camera-controls.md

 E.g. `http://<ip.of.your.pi>:<port>/controls?brightness=0.5&awbenable=false` will apply `0.5` to the `Brightness` and `False` as the new `AwbEnable` value.

-If you apply parameters it will show you what parameters it found inside the call and which controls got actually processed:
+If you apply parameters the interface will show you the parameters Spyglass found inside the url and which controls got actually processed:
-- `Parsed Controls` shows you the parameters it found during the request.
+- `Parsed Controls` shows you the parameters Spyglass found during the request.
-- `Processed Controls` shows you the parameters of the `Parsed Controls` it could actually set for the cam.
+- `Processed Controls` shows you the parameters of the `Parsed Controls` Spyglass could actually set for the cam.

 E.g. `http://<ip.of.your.pi>:<port>/controls?brightness=0.5&foo=bar&foobar` will show you `Parsed Controls: [('brightness', '1'), ('foo', 'bar')]` and `Processed Controls: {'Brightness': 1}`.